infinity scrolling

 One topic at work last week was to automatic load more items in a list, when the user scroll to the end of the list.

-I want to decorate a classic serverside pagination with some javascript to solve this.
+I want to decorate a classic server-side pagination with some JavaScript to solve this.

 <div data-pagination="container">